-Our Executive Committee consists of Gary Loveman, as chairperson, Kelvin Davis and Marc Rowan.
+Our Executive Committee consists of Mark Frissora, as Chairman, Kelvin Davis and Marc Rowan.
+Gary Loveman served as a member and Chairman of the Executive Committee until November 12, 2015.
 The Executive Committee has all the powers of our Board in the management of our business and affairs other than those enumerated in its charter, including without limitation, the establishment of additional committees or subcommittees of our Board and the delegation of authority to such committees and subcommittees, and may act on behalf of our Board of Directors to the fullest extent permitted under Delaware law and our organizational documents.
-The Executive Committee serves at the pleasure of our Board and may act by a majority of its members, provided that at least one member affiliated with TPG and Apollo must approve any action of the Executive Committee.
+The Executive Committee serves at the pleasure of our Board and may act by a majority of its members, provided that at least one member affiliated with Apollo and TPG must approve any action of the Executive Committee.
 This committee and any requirements or voting mechanics or participants may continue or be changed if Apollo and TPG no longer own a controlling interest in us.